Privacy legislation

 In addition to the GDPR, there is a separate European directive for data protection by the police and judicial authorities.
 This is the Directive on data protection in the law enforcement sector (Directive 2016/680).
 This directive provides rules for processing of personal data by competent authorities for the prevention, investigation, detection and prosecution of criminal offences and the implementation of penalties.

-Similarities GDPR and directive on data protection Differences between the GDPR and the Directive
+Similarities and differences GDPR and directive on data protection Differences between the GDPR and the Directive

 The police use all kinds of personal data for the proper performance of police tasks.
 For example, for detecting perpetrators of criminal offences.
-The protection of personal data at the police has been arranged in the Police Data Act (Wpol).
+The protection of personal data with the police has been arranged in the Wet politiegegevens (Wpg), the Code of Criminal Procedure and the Police Act, among others.

-The Wpol regulates the processing of police data by the Dutch National Police, the special investigation services, the Royal Netherlands Marechaussee, and the National Police Internal Investigations Department (Rijksrecherche).
-The Wpol also applies to tasks that the police perform for the judicial authorities.
+The Wpg regulates the processing of police data by the Dutch National Police, the special investigation services, the Royal Netherlands Marechaussee, and the National Police Internal Investigations Department (Rijksrecherche).
+The Wpg also applies to tasks that the police perform for the judicial authorities.
+The Dutch DPA monitors the processing of police data based on these laws.

 Judicial Data and Criminal Records Act (Wjsg)